AlexsLemonade/scpca-nf/internal-instructions.md

 The merge workflow requires two parameters:

 - `project`, the SCPCA project id whose objects should be merged
-- `merge_run_ids`, the set of run ids, library ids, or sample ids to include in the merged object, by default all runs for each project will be included
+- `merge_run_ids`, the set of run ids, library ids, or sample ids to include in the merged object.
+By default all runs ids for the given project will be included
 - `run_metafile`, the metadata file (`scpca-library-metadata.tsv`) which contains information about libraries to merge
   - This is specified in the `ccdl` profile configuration file